View Document Text

 pumping, or evidence style drift such that their portfolios no longer accurately reflect the

-particular asset category attributed to the mutual fund or manager by Blackhawk (both of which
+particular asset category attributed to the mutual fund or manager by Blackhawk (all negative

 Blackhawk may negotiate reduced account minimum balances and reduced fees with managers